Dow Jones levels up cross-functional collaboration with Slack

 Freeing up precious time with three key Slack integrations

-To streamline tasks and reduce context switching, the teams at Dow Jones rely on a suite of integrations that connect tools and services directly in Slack.
-This gives them the flexibility to use their favourite tools directly in Slack channels, a single place to share files and messages.
+To streamline tasks and reduce context switching, the teams at Dow Jones rely on a suite of integrations that connect tools and services right in Slack.
+This gives them the flexibility to use their favorite tools directly in Slack channels, a single place to share files and messages.

 Boosting teamwork between marketing and sales with Drift